Edward Young, Baron Young of Old Windsor

 Edward Young, Baron Young of Old Windsor, (born 24 October 1966) is a British courtier who served as Private Secretary to the Sovereign from 2017 to 2023.
-In this role, he was the senior operational member of the Royal Households of the United Kingdom.
-As chief adviser to the Sovereign, he oversaw the transition from Queen Elizabeth II to King Charles III.
+In this role, he was the senior operational member of the Royal Households of the United Kingdom and oversaw the transition from Queen Elizabeth II to King Charles III.
 Young was recruited to the Royal Household in 2004, serving as Queen Elizabeth II's assistant and then as deputy private secretary until his promotion to private secretary in 2017.
 After the death of Elizabeth II in 2022, Young served as joint principal private secretary to King Charles III until he stepped down in May 2023.

 Early life and career

 Young was born on 24 October 1966 to Edward Young and Sally Rougier Young.
 He was educated at Reading School in Berkshire, where he was a boarder.

-Young worked for the international side of Barclays Bank between 1985 and 1997, where he held a range of executive roles including as a specialist in international trade finance and as manager for the Corporate Bank European Currency Programme.
+Young worked for the international side of Barclays Bank between 1985 and 1997, where he held a range of executive roles, including a specialist in international trade finance and a manager for the Corporate Bank European Currency Programme.
 In 1997, he moved to Barclays' Head Office to become the bank's Deputy Head of Corporate Public Relations.

 From late 1999 to 2001, he was an advisor to Michael Portillo, the Conservative Party's shadow chancellor of the Exchequer, and then to the party's Leader of the Opposition, William Hague.
 In 2001, Young was appointed Head of Communications at Granada plc, working primarily on the merger with Carlton Communications to form ITV plc in 2004.

 Royal Household

 Assistant and Deputy Private Secretary (2004–2017)

 Young became an assistant private secretary to Queen Elizabeth II in September 2004.
 He was promoted to Deputy Private Secretary in September 2007 after the promotion of Christopher Geidt from Deputy Private Secretary to Private Secretary, on the retirement of Sir Robin Janvrin, Private Secretary from 1997 to 2007.

-As Deputy Private Secretary he played a key role in the planning of the Queen's visit to the Republic of Ireland in 2011.
+As Deputy Private Secretary, he played a key role in the planning of the Queen's visit to the Republic of Ireland in 2011.
 He is credited with assisting the Queen in writing the highly praised speech, which she began with a few words in the Irish language.
 The Queen's visit was hailed as a diplomatic triumph that improved Anglo-Irish relations.

 Young led the national planning of the Diamond Jubilee of Queen Elizabeth II, which took place in 2012.
 He persuaded Elizabeth to take part in the James Bond helicopter sketch in the opening ceremony of the 2012 Summer Olympics in London.